simonbingham/relationship-compass/README.md

 - `index.html` — the complete app (HTML, CSS, JS, and embedded questions)
 - `README.md` — this file

-> Note: the original `questions.json` (if present) is no longer required because questions are embedded directly in `index.html`.

 ## Design & Technical Details

 - **Font**: Lora (Google Fonts) for questions